brenascimento/brenascimento/README.md

 ### Hi, I'm Brenno 👋

-Formed on ETEC Jorge Street as System Development Technican, i'm searching to become a AI Engineer
+Data Analyst that have been searching to become an AI Engineer

 Who Am I:
 - 👨‍💻 System Development Technican